Inductive randomness predictors: beyond conformal: Proofs and complements

-\begin{proof}[Proof of Proposition~\ref{prop:inadmissible}] Let $A$ be an inductive nonconformity measure; let us check that we can improve on the corresponding ICP $\Pi_A$ and define an IRP $P_A$ strictly dominating $\Pi_A$.
-If $A$ takes only one value, $\Pi_A$ always outputs 1 and so is clearly inadmissible (being strictly dominated by the ICP based on any inductive conformity measure taking at least two distinct values).
+Let $A$ be an inductive nonconformity measure; let us check that we can improve on the corresponding ICP $\IRP_{A,\Pi}$ and define an IRP $\IRP_{A,P}$ strictly dominating $\IRP_{A,\Pi}$.
+If $A$ takes only one value, $\IRP_{A,\Pi}$ always outputs 1 and so is clearly inadmissible (being strictly dominated by the ICP based on any inductive nonconformity measure taking at least two distinct values).
 So let us assume that $A$ takes at least two distinct values, choose arbitrarily $a\in(\inf A,\sup A)$, and define $P$ as

-By inequality~\eqref{eq:inequality}, $P$ can produce p-values that are impossible for ICPs.
+By inequality~\eqref{eq:inequality}, which also holds with ``$<$'' in place of ``$\le$'', $P$ can produce p-values that are impossible for ICPs.